 To do that you should speak to a competent insurance broker who can find the most suitable policy (or combination of policies) for you and your budget.
 I've personally vetted the service of a life insurance and business protection specialist* which provides a fantastic tailored service and has been rated as 'Excellent' on Trustpilot having received over 20,000 online reviews.
 I have even used them myself for my own personal and business insurance needs.

-They will save you time and money in your search for the best cover available to meet your needs.
+They will save you time and money in your search for the best personal insurance cover available to meet your needs.
 The first step is to click on the link above, go through to their site and complete the short form to receive a callback (with no obligation to take things further) or you can give them a call.
 If you are happy with your quote and end up taking a policy with them, you will also qualify for up to £100 cashback.

 As a bare minimum, you should make sure you have sufficient life insurance in place - so focus on that first.